Your A to Z’s of Air Conditioning

 ARC (Australian Refrigeration Council)

-The responsible body for permitting refrigeration handling licenses to approved Australian technicians.
+The ARC is the responsible body for permitting refrigeration handling licenses to approved Australian technicians.

 Commissioning